-In close cooperation between grid operators and flexibility providers, a market mechanism (flexibility platform) for utilising flexibility to the benefit of the grid is being demonstrated within the context of WindNODE.
-At the same time, the current regulatory framework is being analysed with regard to flexibility, and possible improvements are being drafted and evaluated with the help of scenarios.
+In close cooperation between grid operators and flexibility providers, a market mechanism (flexibility platform) for utilising flexibility to the benefit of the grid was demonstrated within the context of WindNODE.
+At the same time, the current regulatory framework was analysed with regard to flexibility, and possible improvements were drafted and evaluated with the help of scenarios.
 Concrete recommendations for action from WindNODE based on practical experience and theoretical considerations point the way to the energy system of the future.

 Technical flexibility potentials will only then be activated when a market use can be identified and the regulatory requirements become more conducive to flexibility.
 In general, there are already various applications for flexibility (balancing power, peak shaving, spot market).
 Smart marketing should consider all application options and as such maximise the value of the flexibility.
 In addition to the know-how of the operators of flexibility installations and the marketers / aggregators, non-discriminating, competitive and easily accessible markets are needed.